 VAFCC is excited to present the 2018 Champions of Health Care Awards, an opportunity to honor and recognize individuals and organizations that have made a real difference in Virginia’s health safety net.
 These awards are meant to recognize leaders in the community who make a true impact on the health and quality of life in Virginia.
-These remarkable individuals and entities have demonstrated significant contribution, support, and commitment to free clinics and will be publicly recognized at VAFCC’s 2018 Annual Conference during the 25th Anniversary Banquet.
-Tickets are available for purchase and we invite you to join us on Sunday, October 21st at the Fairfax Marriott at Fair Oaks from 6:30-9:00pm.
+These remarkable individuals and entities have demonstrated significant contribution, support, and commitment to free clinics and were publicly recognized at VAFCC’s 2018 Annual Conference during the 25th Anniversary Banquet.

 Jen Stowers, Free Clinic of Central Virginia